11 Best Cheap Drift Cars In 2025

 white ae86 trueno drift car

 What’s not to love about the humble AE86?
-We doubt you’ll be able to get one for a bargain now, and it will need some upgrades if it’s still in stock form.
+You’re unlikely to get Keiichi Tsuchiya’s weapon of choice for a bargain now, and it will need some upgrades if it’s still in stock form.
 It could be a great investment for the future, though.

 Mazda RX-7 FC & FD